yackx/ipgo/content/lists/min-max.md

 }
 ```

-Lastly, Go 1.21 introduces `min` and `max` built-ins, making our function a pure exercise.
+Lastly, Go 1.21 introduces `min` and `max` built-ins, turning our `maxGeneric` function into a pure exercise.

 ```go
 fmt.Println(max(12, 34, 6, 13))